atomlaser-lab/digital-laser-servo/README.md

 # Use

 The servo can be controlled from the MATLAB command line, but users will probably find it easier to control using the supplied GUI.
 A screenshot of the GUI when scanning is shown below for a modulation transfer spectroscopy setup.
-The blue signal is the MTS spectrum used as the error signal, and the red signal is the lock detection signal derived from the power in the second harmonic.
+The blue signal is the MTS spectrum used as the error signal, and the red signal is the saturated absorption signal.

 ![Example GUI](images/gui-example-scan.png)